techiesupportllc/techiesupportllc.github.io/src/posts/three-programming-misconceptions.md

 ---
-title: Three Programming Misconceptions
+title: "Three Programming Misconceptions"
-date: 2019-07-23
+date: "2019-07-23"
-description: Plus some great learning resources!
-tags: ['programming']
 ---

-## Misconceptions

 What do you think of when you hear the word "programming"?